schattenklaus/CV/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Grouplead in Explainable Artificial Intelligence at TUD and SECAI
+role: Research Associate in Explainable Artificial Intelligence at TUD and SECAI

 # Organizations/Affiliations to show in About widget
 organizations: